JacobFischer/resume/resume.md

 - Improved server and client speed by chunking build and utilizing loadable code and components
 - Modernized JS code to use async/await syntax and Flow/TypeScript types
-- Offloaded internationalization strategy to build time string compilation instead of run time string building
+- Offloaded multi-lingual strategy to build time string compilation instead of run time string building
-- Rewrote server-side rendering to stream responses to improve response time
+- Rewrote server-side rendering to stream responses to improve response time and pre-cache most highest impact queries
 - Performed DevOps tasks such as improving continuous integration, deploying builds, and improving development workflows
 - Wore many hats and did much outside a traditional software engineering role